 The principles on which we base remuneration decisions for executives (as described on page 65) are broadly consistent with those on which we base remuneration decisions for all employees.
 In particular, the Committee takes into account the general pay and employment conditions of other employees of the Group when making decisions on executive directors' remuneration.
-This includes considering the levels of base salary increase for employees below executive level, and ensuring that the same principles apply in setting performance targets for executives' incentives as for other employees of the Group when determining awards and outcomes at executive director level.
+This includes considering the levels of base salary increase for employees below executive level, and ensuring that the same principles apply in setting performance targets for executives' incentives as for other employees of the Group.
+The Committee also reviews information on bonus payments and share awards made to the broader management of the Group when determining awards and outcomes at executive director level.